dendibakh/perf-book/chapters/1-Introduction/1-2 Why Care about Performance.md

 >  "At such [Google] scale, understanding performance characteristics becomes critical---even small improvements in performance or utilization can translate into immense cost savings." [@GoogleProfiling]

 In addition to cloud costs, there is another factor at play: how people perceive slow software.
-Google reported that a 2% slower search caused [2% fewer searches](https://assets.en.oreilly.com/1/event/29/Keynote Presentation 2.pdf) per user.[^3] For Yahoo!
-400 milliseconds faster page load caused [5-9% more traffic](https://www.slideshare.net/stoyan/dont-make-me-wait-or-building-highperformance-web-applications).[^8] In the game of big numbers, small improvements can make a significant impact.
+Google reported that a 500-millisecond delay in search caused a 20% reduction in traffic.[^3] For Yahoo!
+400 milliseconds faster page load caused 5-9% more traffic.[^8] In the game of big numbers, small improvements can make a significant impact.
 Such examples prove that the slower a service works, the fewer people will use it.

 Outside cloud services, there are many other performance-critical industries where performance engineering does not need to be justified, such as Artificial Intelligence (AI), High-Performance Computing (HPC), High-Frequency Trading (HFT), game development, etc. Moreover, performance is not only required in highly specialized areas, it is also relevant for general-purpose applications and services.
 Many tools that we use every day simply would not exist if they failed to meet their performance requirements.
-For example, Visual C++ [IntelliSense](https://docs.microsoft.com/en-us/visualstudio/ide/visual-cpp-intellisense)[^2] features that are integrated into Microsoft Visual Studio IDE have very tight performance constraints.
+For example, Visual C++ IntelliSense[^2] features that are integrated into Microsoft Visual Studio IDE have very tight performance constraints.
 For the IntelliSense autocomplete feature to work, it must parse the entire source codebase in milliseconds.[^9] Nobody will use a source code editor if it takes several seconds to suggest autocomplete options.
 Such a feature has to be very responsive and provide valid continuations as the user types new code.

 > "Not all fast software is world-class, but all world-class software is fast.
 Performance is _the_ killer feature." ---Tobi Lutke, CEO of Shopify.

 I hope it goes without saying that people hate using slow software, especially when their productivity goes down because of it.
 Table 1.2 shows that most people consider a delay of 2 seconds or more to be a "long wait," and would switch to something else after 10 seconds of waiting (I think much sooner).
 If you want to keep users' attention, your application must react quickly.

-Application performance can drive your customers to a competitor's product.
-By emphasizing performance, you can give your product a competitive advantage.

-Sometimes fast tools find applications for which they were not initially designed.
-For example, game engines like Unreal and Unity are used in architecture, 3D visualization, filmmaking, and other areas.
-Because game engines are so performant, they are a natural choice for applications that require 2D and 3D rendering, physics simulation, collision detection, sound, animation, etc.
+\small

 -----------------------------------------------------------------------------
 Interaction   Human Perception                                 Response Time